null

 When purchasing push-up stands, they must be extremely stable so that they won’t rock out to the side.
 The base of the YBell is an excellent illustration of this.
 By placing the YBell on the ground and gripping the top handle — that’s called Top Grip — the shape and weight distribution turn the YBell into an incredibly stable push-up bar.
 This allows your clients to keep straight wrists and gain more depth during push-up rows and burpees.

 With one YBell Neo, you’ve combined all the benefits of kettlebells, dumbbells, medicine balls, and push-up stands into one piece of equipment.
 Not to mention the nonslip neoprene coating, which means YBells are fantastic for workouts on any surface, whether it’s a wood floor or even outdoors at a park or a beach.
-YBells are also easy to transport and perfect for clients to use during your outdoor group workouts.
+YBells are also easy to transport and perfect for clients to use during outdoor group workouts.

 YBells are perfect for one on one training, group workouts, in-home exercising, and outdoor sweat sessions.